 she to bear a son, who she would then call Lorenzo, after the Roman martyr after

 whom the church was also to be named.
 St Zenobius is said to have been present at

 this consecration and to have been buried in the church when he died in

 429. Serving for several centuries as Florence's cathedral the church was

 rebuilt from 1045 in Romanesque style (see

-drawing from Codex Rustici of 1425, left) being reconsecrated on 20th January 1060 by
+drawing from Codex Rustici of 1425, right) being reconsecrated on 20th January 1060 by

 Pope Nicholas II, who had been Bishop of Florence.
 This church was destroyed by fire in the early

 between 1418 and 1469, with financial help from eight parishioners,

 including Giovanni di Bicci de' Medici, who initially commissioned